Jobs with Walsall Council and Schools/Academies

 Some of our children require a special kind of support: yours.
 Visit our microsite

 to find out more about joining Walsall Council as a Children's Social Worker.
-We also have opportunities for Team Managers and Assistant Team Managers.

 The successful candidates for jobs in regulated activity with children or adults will be asked to apply for a disclosure and barring check through the Disclosure & Barring Service at the appropriate level.
 A conviction may not exclude candidates from these jobs but will be considered as part of the recruitment process.
 We are committed to safeguarding and promoting the welfare of children, young people and adults and expect all staff and volunteers to share this commitment.